nodeableio/ngx-breadcrumbs/src/lib/modules/breadcrumbs/README.md

-## this is a work in progress and is not ready for use

 # ngx-breadcrumbs
 This is an angular 4+ component that creates a breadcrumbs trail.
 It hooks into the angular router, and dynamically builds up a breadcrumbs trail